Inflectra/spira-documentation/docs/Spira_User_Manual/Reports Center.md

 ### Task Summary Report

 This report displays all of the tasks tracked for the current product.
-The task\'s details are displayed in a summary list form:
+The task's details are displayed in a summary list form:

 ![](img/Reports_Center_358.png)